mercoglianoisidoro/new_ts_module/README.md

 It include:
 - typescript configs
 - gulp utility to wath file
+- visual studio code configuration to debug typescript [see more detail in nexts chapter](#debug-in-visual-code)

 So, let's suppose you want to create a new module, you need to clone this repository and execute:
 ```bash